 - Unlocked doors to creativity and problem-solving

-- Improved sleep quality6
+- Improved sleep quality5

-Though its gifts are many, Kanna is non-addictive, non-toxic, sober and safe. is Kanna is a gentle and benevolent teacher, helping individuals find balance and harmony within themselves.
+Though its gifts are many, Kanna is non-addictive, non-toxic, sober and safe.
+Kanna is a gentle and benevolent teacher, helping individuals find balance and harmony within themselves.

 How Kanna is metabolized